PaulEmmanuelSotir/DeepCV/README.md

 # DeepCV README.md (_Work In Progress_)
+__Project authored by Paul-Emmanuel SOTIR__ <paulemmanuel.sotir@oultook.com>
 _This project is under Open Source MIT License, see [./LICENSE](./LICENSE) or more details._

-__By Paul-Emmanuel SOTIR <paulemmanuel.sotir@oultook.com>__
-__WIP: This Project is still under active development, and at an early stage of development__
+__It's not the best choice, it's DeepCV choice!__

+Given that __DeepCV is still at an early stage of developement__, someone interested in this project right now would better see DeepCV as a project template, à la Kedro project template, rather than a fully stable vision/deep learning framework.

-DeepCV is a Kedro PyTorch project which aims to simplify the implementation of simple vision tasks.
-DeepCV allows you to easily define vision processing pipelines by leveraging recent DeepLearning algorithms along with the usual OpenCV tools.
+__DeepCV__ is a __Kedro__/__PyTorch__ project which aims to simplify the implementation of simple vision tasks. __DeepCV__ allows you to easily create, train, debug and deploy vision processing pipelines by leveraging recent DeepLearning algorithms along with the usual OpenCV tooling.

-Some of DeepCV's main features are:
+Some of DeepCV's main features which are already implemented are:
-- The [`deepcv.meta`](./src/deepcv/meta) python module contains various utilities to make it easier to [define models](./src/deepcv/meta/base_module.py), [train models with ignite](./src/deepcv/meta/ignite_training.py), [search hyperparameters with NNI](./src/deepcv/meta/hyperparams.py), follow and visualize training experiments with MLFlow/kedro/TensorboardX..., [preprocess](./src/deepcv/meta/data/preprocess.py) and [augment data](./src/deepcv/meta/data/augmentation.py), schedule learning rate(s) with [One Cycle policy](./src/deepcv/meta/one_cycle.py), perform meta-learning thanks to various tools like [`HyperparametersEmbedding`](./src/deepcv/meta/hyperparams.py) and as well as meta deep-learning abstractions (e.g. [`Experiment`, `DatasetStats`, `Task`, `Hyperparameters`, `HyperparameterSpace`](./src/deepcv/meta/data/training_metadata.py)) stored for each experiments in a 'metadataset', ...
+- The [`deepcv.meta`](./src/deepcv/meta) python module contains various utilities to make it easier to [define models](./src/deepcv/meta/base_module.py), [train models with ignite](./src/deepcv/meta/ignite_training.py), [search hyperparameters with NNI](./src/deepcv/meta/hyperparams.py), [preprocess](./src/deepcv/meta/data/preprocess.py) and [augment data](./src/deepcv/meta/data/augmentation.py), schedule learning rate(s) with [One Cycle policy](./src/deepcv/meta/one_cycle.py), perform meta-learning thanks to various tools like [`HyperparametersEmbedding`](./src/deepcv/meta/hyperparams.py) and as well as meta deep-learning abstractions (e.g. [`Experiment`, `DatasetStats`, `Task`, `Hyperparameters`, `HyperparameterSpace`](./src/deepcv/meta/data/training_metadata.py)) stored for each experiments in a 'metadataset', ...
-- [`deepcv.meta.base_module.DeepcvModule`](./src/deepcv/meta/base_module.py) A base class for easier DeepCV model definition: model sub-modules (NN blocks or layers) can be defined in a simple and generic manner in [`./conf/base/parameters.yml`](./conf/base/parameters.yml) and a shared image embedding block of a few convolution layers can allow learning to be transferred between any DeepCV image models by sharing, training, forking and/or merging these shared weights.
+- [`deepcv.meta.base_module.DeepcvModule`](./src/deepcv/meta/base_module.py) A base class for easier DeepCV model definition: model sub-modules (NN blocks or layers) can be defined in a simple and generic manner in [`./conf/base/parameters.yml`](./conf/base/parameters.yml).
+This model base class greatly simplifies pytorch model definition without loosing in expressivity.
+- DeepCV contains various tooling common to any Machine Learning / DeepLearning / Vision projects which are , like: Machine Learning experiments management, state-of-the-art Deep Learning architecture definition, model training and insights, Python vision  learning to be transferred between any DeepCV image models by sharing, training, forking and/or merging these shared weights.
 - [`./conf/base/parameters.yml`] can also specify data augmentation and preprocessing recipes.
+- Quickly follow and visualize and compare training experiments and vision pipelines with MLFlow Web UI, Kedro-viz, TensorboardX, NNI Web UI, Jupyter notebooks...,
 - ...

 ## Install instructions